KSLV-FM

-KSLV-FM (96.5 FM, 96.5 The Fox) is a radio station broadcasting a classic rock music format.
+KSLV-FM (96.5 FM, "96.5 The Fox") is a radio station broadcasting a classic rock music format.
 It is licensed to Del Norte, Colorado, United States.
-The station is currently owned by Jeanne Sue Sakers and Robert Trigilio, Jr., through licensee Buffalo Broadcasting of Colorado, LLC, and features programming from AP Radio and Dial Global.
+The station is currently owned by Jeanne Sue Sakers and Robert Trigilio, Jr., through licensee Buffalo Broadcasting of Colorado, LLC.

 History

 The station was assigned the call sign KYDN on July 18, 2007.
 On September 29, 2008, the station changed its call sign to the current KSLV-FM.